fluentverification/ragtimer/scripts/artifiact.md

 ## Running a Ragtimer Test

 1. Navigate to the `~/ragtimer/scripts` directory using `cd ~/ragtimer/scripts`.
-2. In this folder is a shell script `artifact.sh` which will generate 10,000 traces for the three models mentioned in "Efficient Trace Generation for Rare-Event Analysis in Chemical Reaction Networks".
+In this folder is a shell script `artifact.sh` which will generate 10,000 traces for the three models mentioned in "Efficient Trace Generation for Rare-Event Analysis in Chemical Reaction Networks".
 These models are informally described below.
+2. Run the shell script via `./artifact.sh`.
+Results will print directly on the console.
+If permissions are denied for `artifact.sh`, run `sudo chmod 777 artifact.sh` with sudo password `ragtimer`.
+Expect results to take several seconds to generate due to the nature of the virtual machine.
 3. Expect in the printout for each model, with the final line in each printout providing the target's probability.
 Because RAGTIMER relies on randomized testing, each execution's probability will be slightly different.
 4. If desired, modify the second line of `~/ragtimer/model.ragtimer` to produce an unreachable target state.
 Using tabs to separate, change `50	2	0	50	0	0	0` to `49	2	0	50	0	0	0`.
 Because the target state becomes unreachable, Ragtimer will report unreachability.